The Best Downhill Biking in Vermont

 The Snowshed area has become a one-stop shop for anyone who wants an introduction to gravity riding.
 Take a high-speed quad swiftly to the top and you can roll down on wide, mellow trails, with names like Easy Street and Step it Up.
 Flanking the Ramshead’s lift are Blue and Black Magic, trails with the freeride flair of berms and tables.
 From the top of the K1 Gondola, expert riders seek out the challenge of The Beast’s chunky rock gardens while others prefer the alpine wilderness traverse of Solitude.

-The 22,000 riders who visited the park on one July weekend alone last summer is proof that visitors are finding an option that is right for them.
+The 22,000 riders who visited the park on one July weekend alone in summer 2017 is proof that visitors are finding an option that is right for them.
 Kids with parents, packs of hard charging youth, and groups of friends often inter-mingle in the lift line.
-The 45-to-53 age group had the second highest percentage ridership in the summer of 2017.
+The 45-to-53 age group had the second-highest percentage ridership in the summer of 2017.

 Still, it’s the “untamed” trails that Seamus Powell from Round Top, New York likes the most.
 Powell first raced at Killington in 2003, the year he began his pro cycling career.
 Since then, the four-time national champion in multiple disciplines (most recently winning the 2017 US Enduro National Championships) has ridden around the world.

-Note: Editors Note: This article has been updated to reflect the status of operations at each location.
-Please visit resort websites for the most up-to-date information – 7/24/20